basecamp/kamal-site/_docs/locking.md

 Message: Automatic deploy lock
 ```

-You can also manually acquire and release the lock
+You can also manually acquire and release the lock:

 ```
 mrsk lock acquire -m "Doing maintanence"